ToshioCP/Gtk4-tutorial/gfm/sec26.md

 The contents of closure tag (it is between \<closure...\> and\</closure\>) is parameters of the function.
 `<lookup name="item">GtkListItem</lookup>` gives the value of the item property of the GtkListItem.
 This will be the second argument of the function.
-The first parameter is always the GListItem instance.
+The first parameter is always the GListItem instance, which is a 'this' object.
+The 'this' object is explained in section 28.
+- `gtk_file_name` function is the callback function for the closure tag.
-- `gtk_file_name` function first checks the `info` parameter.
+It first checks the `info` parameter.
 Because it can be NULL when GListItem `item` is unbounded.
-If it's GFileInfo, it returns the filename.
+If it's GFileInfo, it returns the copied filename.
-The filename is owned by GFileInfo object.
+Because the return value (filename) of `g_file_info_get_name` is owned by GFileInfo object.
-So, the function `get_file_name` duplicates the string to own the newly created one.
+So, the the string needs to be duplicated to give the ownership to the caller.
-Closure tag binds the property of the outer tag (GtkLabel) to the filename.
+Binding tag binds the "label" property of the GtkLabel to the closure tag.

 The whole program (`list3.c`) is as follows.
 The program is located in [src/misc](../src/misc) directory.